 All six stations will incorporate art.
 The project team is working directly with Musqueam, Squamish and Tsleil-Waututh Nations to support a separate, parallel process in relation to Indigenous art and cultural recognition across the six stations with prominent Indigenous artworks planned for Great Northern Way-Emily Carr, Oak-VGH and Arbutus stations.

-Artists have been commissioned to create public artworks at four of the stations as illustrated below (proposed locations are highlighted in yellow).
+Artists have been commissioned to create public artworks at four of the stations in the proposed locations illustrated below.
+Click to read the news release.

 Broadway Subway Project artists